Italo11Marcos/Scrapy-Prices-Psn/README.md

 # Scrapy-Prices-Psn
-Scrapy prices of some games on the psn page
+Django app that scrapes prices of some games on the psn page

 Link deployed in Heroku: https://django-psn-scrapy-im.herokuapp.com/